-Greenfrog houses should be with you in within a week.
+Greenfrog houses should be with you in within a week or ordering.

 We have on display here a range of poultry houses, all of which I can recommend.

 Your poultry house is the most important decision you need to make once you have decided what hens you would like.
 All of the houses I sell I fully recommend.
 I have tried and tested numerous houses and these are the best on the market.

 YOU ORDER YOUR CHICKEN COOP FROM ELSEWHERE PLEASE COME AND SEE SOME OF

 OUR HOUSES - I WILL SHOW YOU WHAT FEATURES YOU NEED TO LOOK FOR IN A

 We hold a small amount of houses in stock to take away on the day - other houses are to order and can be delivered nationwide.
 (Delivery may be extra.)

 We often get asked which is better plastic or wooden?

 I think the wooden houses look really lovely - you can paint them any colour you want and they can look really quaint in a cottage style garden.
 Available in literally any size or shape - if you can draw it, it can be made for you.
 However - if you get a mite infestation it is harder to get rid of than a plastic house.